Thelukepet/course/assignments/P-commoncrawl.md

 Inside a Docker container, this works smoothly: use your credentials (obtained from me) to get a Kerberos ticket, by following the [SurfSara instructions](https://userinfo.surfsara.nl/systems/hadoop/usage).
-_The capitals of CUA.SURFSARA.NL are an important detail!_
+You do not have to install anything inside the `surfsara/hathi-client` container, so just start at _1.
+Setup the environment_ on that page.

 To authenticate through Kerberos _on a Linux or Windows machine_ **outside** the Docker image, which will be necessary to use the ResourceManager from your web-browser, [follow these steps](kerberos.html) (provided without warranty, by me).

-_You can skip the previous step if it is the first time you go through this information, but it is necessary eventually to be able to inspect the ResourceManager web UI._
+_You can skip this step if it is the first time you go through this information, but it is necessary eventually to be able to inspect the ResourceManager web UI._

+_If you use `kinit` with a realm, the capitals of CUA.SURFSARA.NL are an important detail!_

 #### Setting up Spark environment